Rory Sutherland, Vice-Chairman, Ogilvy UK

 Rory is the Vice Chairman of Ogilvy, an attractively vague job title which has allowed him to co-found a behavioral science practice within the agency.

 It is a hugely valuable activity - but, alas, not particularly lucrative.
-This is because clients generally do not have budgets for solving problems they have not noticed.
+This is because clients generally do not have budgets for solving problems they did not know they had.

-Before founding Ogilvy Change, Rory was a copywriter and creative director at Ogilvy for over 20 years, having joined as a graduate trainee in 1988.
+Before founding Ogilvy’s Behavioural Practice, Rory was a copywriter and creative director at Ogilvy for over 20 years, having joined as a graduate trainee in 1988.
 He has variously been President of the IPA, Chair of the Judges for the Direct Jury at Cannes, and has spoken at TED Global.
 He writes regular columns for the Spectator, Market Leader and Impact, and also occasional pieces for Wired.
-He is the author of two books: The Wiki Man, available on Amazon at prices between £1.96 and £2,345.54, depending on whether the algorithm is having a bad day, and Alchemy, The surprising Power of Ideas which don't make Sense, to be published in the UK and US in March 2019.
+He is the author of three books: The Wiki Man, available on Amazon (at prices between £1.96 and £2,345.54, depending on whether the algorithm is having a bad day), and the best-selling Alchemy, The surprising Power of Ideas which don't make Sense, published in the UK and US in May 2019, and, co-written with his former colleague Pete Dyson, the newly released Transport For Humans on the behavioural science of transport.

-Rory is married to a vicar and has twin daughters of 17.
+Rory is married to a vicar and has twin daughters.
 He lives in the former home of Napoleon III - unfortunately in the attic.
-He is a trustee of the Benjamin Franklin House in London and of Rochester Cathedral.
+He is a trustee of the Benjamin Franklin House in London and a Patron of Rochester Cathedral.